 *If you and your spouse each have a dependent care account, you are limited to $5,000 between the two of you.

-Keep in mind you can carry over up to $500 in unused funds to the next plan year.
+Keep in mind, you can carry over up to $500 from plan year 2020 ($550 for plan year 2021).
 Any unused funds greater than the carry-over limit will be forfeited after December 31.

 The IRS requires only eligible expenses be purchased using TexFlex account funds.
 Eligible expense include: